1. Definitions

 Committee composed of three (3) faculty members, one (1) University official, and five (5) students that considers matters of policy on problems referred by Student Affairs officials and investigates problems called to its attention by faculty members, University officials, and others in areas of student conduct, other than academic, as specified in the TCU Faculty and Staff Handbook.
 Faculty and University official committee members are appointed by the University Faculty Senate and Staff Assembly, respectively, and are approved by the University Chancellor for a term of three (3) years.
 Student committee members are appointed by the University Student Government Association, and are approved by the University Chancellor for a term of one (1) year.

-Day means any regular academic day when the University is open.
+Day means any business day when the University is open.
 Except in Title IX conduct cases, the conduct process may be placed on hold during the winter break or summer months until the next regular, long academic term, at the discretion of a University Conduct Officer or their designee, unless the Respondent is enrolled in the winter intersession or summer courses.
 Every attempt will be made to promote the resolution of Title IX conduct cases during the winter break and summer months; however, should scheduling conflicts or other barriers arise, the Title IX conduct process may be paused until the next regular, long academic term, at the discretion of a University Conduct Officer or their designee, and with the approval of the Title IX Coordinator or their designee.

 Report means making a claim of student behavior or actions, including police and hall reports, which allegedly violates the Code, to a University official or faculty member.